LukasNiessen/ArchUnitTS/README.md

 ## 📝 Debug Logging & Configuration

-ArchUnitTS provides optional debug logging to help you understand what files are being analyzed and troubleshoot test failures.
-Logging is **disabled by default** to keep test output clean.
+We support logging to help you understand what files are being analyzed and troubleshoot test failures.
+Logging is disabled by default to keep test output clean.

 ### Enabling Debug Logging